 Should You Ever Plead Guilty to a DUI?

-Ask a DUI Lawyer in Overland Park, KS: Should You Ever Plead Guilty to a DUI?
+Ask a DUI Lawyer in Johnson County, KS: Should You Ever Plead Guilty to a DUI?

 The simple answer to this question is no, you should not plead guilty.
 Many believe doing so is the path of least resistance, but a guilty plea is in fact the shortest path to a conviction, meaning you will be penalized in ways that can severely impact your family, career, and job.
 A first-time DUI conviction qualifies as a Class B misdemeanor and often brings with it a monetary fine, license suspension, and jail time.